 - Spend some time at your favorite local coffee shop with your friends/family.
 Or discover coffee shops where you’ve never been.

-- Following are some recommendations in order of my preference: Java Blend Coffee Roasters, Dilly Dally cafe, Lucky Penny coffee co, Humani-T cafe, Cabin coffee, Local Jo, Narrow Espresso, Steve o Renos, Trident Booksellers & Cafe, The Old Apothecary & The Nook Espresso Bar.
+- Following are some recommendations in order of my preference: Java Blend Coffee Roasters, Dilly Dally cafe, The Mellow Mug, Cabin coffee, Local Jo, Narrow Espresso, Steve o Renos, Trident Booksellers & Cafe, The Old Apothecary & The Nook Espresso Bar.

 - Or go to a Starbucks or Second cup near your place with your laptop for work.
 I love working in cafes with my fav cup of coffee.